 Addiction and Trauma

-- Greater awareness of the presence of trauma in participant's workplace
+- Greater awareness of presence of Trauma in participant's workplace

 - Better self-care awareness

-- Increased understanding of the relationship between trauma and addiction
+- Increased understanding of relationship between Trauma and Addiction

 Connect with Your Trainer

-The Learning Curve Institute also offers a bespoke post course support system whereby participants are provided with the contact details of the lecturer and are free to contact him/her with any questions they may have
+The Learning Curve Institute offers a unique post course support system whereby participants are provided with the contact details of the trainer and are free to contact him/her with any questions they may have.

 People like what we do